MBCProject/mbc-markdown/yfaq/README.md

 ### Why not merge malware behaviors into ATT&CK? ###

-It's not feasible for ATT&CK to expand to cover *all* problem spaces, including the malware analysis space.
+It's not feasible for ATT&CK to expand to cover *all* problem spaces, to include the malware analysis space.
 As stated in the ATT&CK design and philosophy document [[1]](#1), "The basis of ATT&CK is the set of individual techniques that represent actions that adversaries can perform to accomplish objectives."
 This differs from the malware community's need to capture information discovered via *analysis* of malware code.

 While malware sometimes acts as a surrogate for an adversary (i.e., there is overlap between malware and adversary behavior), there are aspects unique to malware, mostly notably anti-analysis characteristics that are only identified during analysis: [Anti-Behavioral Analysis](https://github.com/MBCProject/mbc-markdown/tree/master/anti-behavioral-analysis) and [Anti-Static Analysis](https://github.com/MBCProject/mbc-markdown/tree/master/anti-static-analysis).
 Some MBC behaviors may be appropriate for inclusion in ATT&CK, but it is up to the ATT&CK team to identify them and integrate the content.